vvvooolt/search-card-deck/README.md

 ---
 ## Website client

-#### https://ai.termnh.com/ (website is down due to us self-hosting the site, if you would like to request for a temporary demo for the website, [please contact us!](https://github.com/vvvooolt/Keeko/#Contact) )
+#### https://ai.termnh.com/ (website may be down due to us self-hosting the site, if you would like to request for a temporary demo for the website, [please contact us!](https://github.com/vvvooolt/Keeko/#Contact) )
 ---
 # Desktop client
 ## Installation (arch linux only)